ianhussey/Analogical-learning-via-IAT-II/experiment 3/study details.md

 ### Exclusion criteria

-Participants who have >10% of RTs < 300ms on the IAT's test blocks (3, 4, 6, 7) or on the shooter task test block will be excluded from the analysis.
+Participants who have >10% of RTs < 300ms on the IAT's test blocks (3, 4, 6, 7) will be excluded from the analysis.
 This provides a way to screen for low quality responding given the internet based sample.

-Individual shooter task RTs that deviate from the mean by more than 2.5 SD will be defined as outliers and excluded from the analysis.
+Individual shooter task RTs that deviate from the mean by more than 2.5 SD will be defined as outliers and excluded from the analysis of RT level data.

 ### Analyses

+*Analyses of the shooter bias task:*

 #### H1 shooter task RT analysis